rprieto/mocha-steps/README.md

 ### Notes

-- Unlike the `--bail` option, the rest of the test suite will run normally.
+- Unlike Mocha's `--bail` option, the rest of the test suite will run normally.
 - `step()` works with both synchronous and async tests.